Exponential self-similar mixing by incompressible flows: Introduction

-Mixing phenomena are studied in the literature under energetic constraints on the velocity field, that is, assuming that the velocity field is bounded with respect to some spatial norm, uniformly in time.
-This research area is related in a very natural way to the study of transport and continuity equations under non-Lipschitz velocities (see~\cite{HW} for a recent survey of this research area).
-We now make an overview of some previous works on these topics (most of the results hold indeed in any space dimension): \begin{itemizeb} \item[(a)] The velocity field $u$ is bounded in $W^{s,p}$ uniformly in time for some $s<1$ and $1\leq p\leq \infty$ (the case $s=0$, $p=2$, relevant for the applications, is often referred to as energy-constrained flow).
-In this case, there is in general no uniqueness for the Cauchy problem for the continuity equation~\eqref{e:continuity} (see~\cite{ABC2,ABC1}).
+\begin{parag}[Past literature] Mixing phenomena are studied in the literature under energetic constraints on the velocity field, that is, assuming that the velocity field is bounded with respect to some spatial norm, uniformly in time.
+This research area is related in a very natural way to the study of transport and continuity equations under non-Lipschitz velocities (see~\cite{HW} for a recent survey).
+We survey key results in the literature on both areas (most of the results hold in any space dimension): \begin{enumerate} [label=(\alph*), ref=(\alph*), leftmargin=0pt, itemindent=30pt, itemsep=3pt] \item The velocity field $u$ is bounded in $W^{s,p}$ uniformly in time for some $s<1$ and $1\leq p\leq \infty$ (the case $s=0$, $p=2$, relevant for applications, is often referred to as energy-constrained flow).
+In this case, in general there is no uniqueness for the solution to the Cauchy problem for the continuity equation~\eqref{e:continuity} (see~\cite{ABC2,ABC1}).
 Hence, one can find a velocity field and a bounded solution which is non-zero at the initial time, but is identically zero at some later time.
-Therefore it is possible to have perfect mixing in finite time, as already observed in \cite{doering} and established in \cite{llnmd} for $s=0$, building on an example from \cite{depauw,bressan}. \item[(b)] The velocity field $u$ is bounded in $W^{1,p}$ uniformly in time for some~$1\leq p\leq \infty$ (the case $p=2$, relevant for the applications, is often referred to as enstrophy-constrained flow).
-The theory in \cite{DPL} guarantees uniqueness for the Cauchy problem~\eqref{e:continuity}, which in particular excludes perfect mixing in finite time.
-A quantification of the maximal decay rate for the mixing scale has been achieved thanks to the quantitative Lipschitz estimates for regular Lagrangian flows in~\cite{CDL}.
-In detail, for $p>1$, the theory in~\cite{CDL} provides an exponential lower bound on the geometric mixing scale (see~\eqref{e:introbound}).
-The extension to the borderline case $p=1$ is still open (see, however, \cite{BC}).
-The same exponential lower bound~\eqref{e:introbound} has been proved for the functional mixing scale in~\cite{ikx,seis}.
-A new proof of these lower bounds based on harmonic analysis estimates has been proposed in~\cite{leger}. \item[(c)] The theory in~\cite{Amb} provides uniqueness for the Cauchy problem~\eqref{e:continuity} for velocity fields bounded in $BV$ uniformly in time.
-Again, this excludes perfect mixing in finite time.
-The validity of the bound~\eqref{e:introbound} is still unknown in this context.
-However, in~\cite{bressan} it is observed that such an exponential decay of the geometric mixing scale can indeed be attained for velocity fields bounded in $BV$ uniformly in time.
-Actually, the same example works also for the functional mixing scale. \item[(d)] The velocity field $u$ is bounded in $W^{s,p}$ uniformly in time for some $s>1$ and $1\leq p\leq \infty$ (the case $s=2$ and $p=2$, relevant for the applications, goes under the name of palenstrophy-constrained flow).
-No better bounds for the decay of the (functional or geometric) mixing scale than~\eqref{e:introbound} are known.
-The common belief, supported also by the numerical simulations in \cite{llnmd,ikx}, is that this bound is optimal.
-See also the discussion in~\S\ref{ss:introrem}. \end{itemizeb}
+Therefore it is possible to have perfect mixing in finite time, as already observed in \cite{doering} and established in~\cite{llnmd} for $s=0$, building on examples from~\cite{depauw,bressan}.